 How Long To Ferment Honey Garlic?

 Let the honey garlic ferment for about a month.
-But, the longer you can wait the more amazing it will taste.
-Honey garlic can ferment for several years at a time, it will darken and taste out of this world.
+But, the longer you can wait, the more amazing it will taste.
+Honey garlic can ferment for several years; it will darken and taste out of this world.

-I suggest fermenting several jars at a time so you can try them at one month, three months, and then a year + to experience the different flavor profiles.
+I suggest fermenting several jars at a time so you can try them for one month, three months, and then a year + to experience the different flavor profiles.

 Is it safe for people who have diabetes to eat fermented honey garlic?